-Flip Or Flop’s Christina And Tarek El Moussa Sign On For Season 8!
+‘Flip Or Flop’s’ Christina And Tarek El Moussa Sign On For Season 8

 “We’ve been building this franchise for over a year and a half and we’re thrilled to bring new chapters, new stories and new talent to complement a series that’s been a big success.”

-Earlier this month, rumors began to swirl that HGTV was done with Tarek and Christina, according to a “high-level network source” quoted by The Christian Post.
+Earlier this month, rumors began to swirl that HGTV was done with Tarek and Christina, according to a “high-level network source” quoted by the Christian Post.

 “They won’t go beyond what they’ve already shot.
 There will be only the spin-off shows with the new couples in different cities.
 Christina El Moussa and Tarek El Moussa won’t be filming more episodes.
 Season 7 is their last.”